 - Professional qualification of the translator

-- Some preparatory work in the pre-stage of the translation project
+- Some preparatory work in the run-up to a translation project

 - Close cooperation with the customer